raphaelvallat/pingouin/README.md

 # pingouin

-Pingouin is a Python package for computing effect size based on Pandas.
+Pingouin is a Python package for computing effect size.
+It works with pandas DataFrame or NumPy arrays.